flado/rss-crawler/README.md

 # RSS Crawler #

-RSS Crawler implementation in Phyton and MySQL.
+RSS Crawler implementation in Python and MySQL.

 ### How do I get set up? ###